Main Office: Bldg 39, A Level | 202.274.6200 | 202.274.7445

 referrals, as well as mandated judicial and financial aid screenings.
 Services for staff and faculty include consultations and referrals.
 Contact: Director Dr. Sislena Ledbetter.

-Intensive courses in English as a second language are available for students whose primary language is not English.
-Admission to the program requires taking the Test of English as a Foreign Language (TOEFL), and the student's score determines placement at one of the four sequential levels.
-Students who score at least 550 on the written TOEFL, 213 on the computerized TOEFL, or 79 on the Internet-based TOEFL are not required to take ESL courses; however, they must take the ACCUPLACER (placement test) before registering for courses.
-For additional information regarding the English as a Second Language program, contact the appropriate program coordinator:
+Intermediate and advanced level courses in English as a Second Language (ESL) are offered currently at the Community College to those students whose primary language is not English.
+To enroll in a course, a student must first take the Test of English as a Foreign Language (TOEFL).
+The student's score determines placement in one of the appropriate course levels.
+Students who score at least 550 on the written TOEFL, 213 on the computerized TOEFL, or 79 on the Internet-based TOEFL are not required to take ESL courses; however, they must take the ACCUPLACER (Placement Test) before registering for courses.
+For additional information the English as a Second Language Program, contact:

-For assistance, veterans should report to the Veteran's Affairs Office, Building 38, Room A-18 & 19.
+For assistance, veterans should report to the Veterans Affairs Office:

 If you are interested in enrolling in a ROTC program, you should contact the appropriate office listed below.